notacouch/Channel-Data/README.md

 ## Getting Started

 To get started using Channel Data, you need to copy `channel_data` into your `system/expressionengine/third_party` directory.
-Channel Data is packages as its own *module* so you an reuse the same libary with all of your add-ons.
+Channel Data is packaged as its own *module* so you an reuse the same libary with all of your add-ons.
 This is also convenient when you upgrade ExpressionEngine since you don't have to worry about override files stored in the system directories.

 Channel Data includes some core modules for you to use.
 Core models belong to the `ChannelData\Model` namespace, and can be reused within your application.
 You can create your own models using the following structure: